snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

 In the next part we assign `i` to 0.
 We increment `i` in the loop, the if statement will run in the first iteration since `i` is now 1.
-We match `(continue)` which evaluates to `!`, never can coerce into any type making the match statements valid syntax, but because we `continue`d the loop skips to the next iteration, we increment `i` again so it's now `2`.
-The if statement doesn't run so the loop `break`s and the function returns.
+We match `(continue)` which is `!`, the loop skips to the next iteration, we increment `i` again so it's now `2`.
+The `if` statement doesn't run so the loop exits and the function returns.

 ## Union